-These documents support response indicator: C4a.
-Status of UK priority species - Relative abundance.
-The documents include a fiche, datasheet and technical background document.
+These documents support state indicator C4a – Status of UK priority species (Relative abundance).
+The documents include a datasheet and technical background document.

 This indicator should be read in conjunction with C4b which provides data on those UK priority species for which distribution data are available.